Policeman in TN killed after being rammed by load van | Law-Order

-A police Sub-Inspector inthis district died on Sunday night after a man he hadallegedly pulled up for causing nuisance in an inebriatedcondition rammed the victim's two-wheeler using a load van,police said.
+A police Sub-Inspector inthis district died early on Monday after a man he had pulledup for causing nuisance in an inebriated condition allegedlyrammed the victim's two-wheeler using a load van, policesaid.

-The deceased policeman was identified as Balu of Aralstation in the district, police said on Monday.
+Chief Minister K Palaniswami, condoling the death ofsub-inspector Balu of Eral police station, announced a reliefof Rs 50 lakh to his family while the accused personsurrendered before a local court.

-Balu had reprimanded the suspect R Murugavel, on therun, for causing nuisance under the influence of liquor in thelocality.
+In a statement, Palaniswami said Balu and anotherpoliceman had on Sunday night reprimanded Murugavel forcausing ruckus in an eatery in an inebriated condition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)